ichristov/intermediate-fluid-mechanics/extras/README.md

 # Extras

-This folder contains fun notebooks illustrating fluid mechanics topics that are usually not always covered in ME 50900.
+This folder contains fun notebooks illustrating fluid mechanics topics that are not always covered in ME 50900.
 They are for your enrichment. :gift:

 Feel free to explore:
 * [Flow Visualization](Flow_Visualization.ipynb) &mdash; quiver plots, streamlines, pathlines, streaklines